-10. The entire audit finalization process was carried from remote locations i.e. other than the office of the Company where books of account and other records are kept, based on data/details or financial information provided to us through digital medium, owing to lockdown imposed by the Government to restrict the spread of COVID-19.
-Being constrained, we resorted to and relied upon the results of the related alternate audit procedures to obtain appropriate audit evidence for the significant matters in course of our audit.
+10. The entire audit finalization process for the year under report was carried out from remote locations i.e. other than the office of the Company where books of account and other records are kept, based on data/details or financial information provided to us through digital medium, owing to restricted movements and partial lockdown imposed by the Authorities to restrict the spread of COVID-19.
+Being constrained, we resorted to and relied upon the results of the related alternate audit procedures to obtain sufficient and appropriate audit evidence for the significant matters in course of our audit.
 Our report is not modified in respect of this matter.
-11. The comparative financial information of the Company for the year ended March 31, 2019 included in these Ind AS financial statements, are based on the previously issued statutory financial statements audited by BSR & Associates LLP ('the Erstwhile Auditors') for the year ended March 31, 2019, whose report dated May 23, 2019 expressed a qualified opinion on those Ind AS financial statements.
-The subject matters of qualification in the audit report of the Erstwhile Auditors have been considered and dealt with in this report.
-Our opinion is not modified in respect of this matter.